Summary

 • Pain during sex or urination

-These symptoms usually range from mild to moderate, and tend to be worse before the start of the menstrual period due to hormonal changes.
+These symptoms usually range from mild to moderate and tend to be worse before the start of the menstrual period because of hormonal changes.
 Itching is one of the most reported symptoms.
-However, for species other than C. albicans, the symptoms may be non noticeable at all [12].
+However, for species other than C. albicans, the symptoms may be not noticeable at all [12].

 Apart from these physical symptoms, having a yeast infection can also negatively impact quality of life, especially if recurrent.
 This situation may create stress and anxiety, decrease self-esteem and confidence, and affect partner relationships.

-As with other vaginal infections, looking just at the symptoms may not be enough for a correct diagnosis.
+As with other vaginal infections, looking at symptoms alone may not be enough for an accurate diagnosis.
 Especially if you have mild symptoms that don't fit well in the typical description of yeast infection.

-That is why a pelvic exam, a microscopic examination, and some other tests to rule out other infections may be of help [13].
-Measuring vaginal pH also can provide useful information, as in yeast infection the pH tends to be less than 5.
+That’s why a pelvic exam, a microscopic examination, and some other tests to rule out other infections may be helpful [13].
+Measuring vaginal pH also can provide useful information.
+If a yeast infection is present, pH tends to be less than 5.

-If it isn’t possible to visit your provider, you may be prescribed an over-the-counter antifungal based on symptoms.
+If it isn’t possible to visit your provider, they may prescribe you an over-the-counter antifungal based on symptoms.
 If symptoms persist after one round of treatment, call your provider to be seen for an appointment as you may have a resistant yeast.

-A lab test may be done to identify which Candida species is causing the infection and check for antifungal resistance, which can be especially useful in cases of recurrent yeast infection.
+They may do a lab test to identify which Candida species is causing the infection and check for antifungal resistance, which can be especially useful in cases of recurrent yeast infection.

 Lactobacillus may not be very protective against Candida

-Lactobacillus are considered protective bacteria when it comes to vaginal health.
+Lactobacillus are considered protective bacteria for vaginal health overall.
 Having high numbers of these species provides protection against infections like bacterial vaginosis and aerobic vaginitis.
 But for yeast infection, the picture is not so clear.

-Turns out women with yeast infection have high numbers of vaginal Lactobacillus, comparable to those of healthy women [14]–[16].
+Women with yeast infections have high numbers of vaginal Lactobacillus, comparable to those of healthy women [14]–[16].
 This questions the protective role of Lactobacillus against Candida.
 A clue may lie in which dominant Lactobacillus species you have, but studies have reported contradictory results.

-Most women with yeast infection have L. iners as the dominant Lactobacillus species [15]–[17].
-This is not surprising, considering that L. iners appears to be less protective than other Lactobacillus and is frequently detected along with bacterial vaginosis-associated bacteria.
+Most women with yeast overgrowth have L. iners as the dominant Lactobacillus species [15]–[17].
+This is not surprising, considering that L. iners appears to be less protective than other Lactobacillus and is frequently detected along with bacterial vaginosis associated bacteria.

 There may be an association between yeast infection or asymptomatic carriage of vaginal Candida and preterm birth.
 But it’s not as clear as for other vaginal infections.
 Studies have found a tendency or a slight increase in the risk.
 Here are some examples: